Docs Menu

 Anytime you start a new terminal session, you will must reset this environment variable.
 You can use direnv to make this process easier.

-All the code for the example application is stored in the app.py file in the mongodb-with-fastapi repository.
+All the code for the example application is stored in the app.py file in the mongodb-pymongo-fastapi GitHub repository.

 1. Connect to your MongoDB Atlas cluster by using the AsyncMongoClient() method with the MONGODB_URL environment variable and specifying the database named college.